The Board is comprised of independent, internal and co-opted members.

 Martin Hagen is a non-executive director of South West Water, an independent member of the Audit and Risk Committee of the Department for Work and Pensions (DWP) and a non-executive board member and audit committee Chair of Companies House.
 He is a past President of the Institute of Chartered Accountants in England and Wales (ICAEW) and was formerly a partner at Deloitte.

 Richard has spent many years working at Executive and Board level in both private and public sector organisations.
 For the majority of his career, he has worked in the water industry, leading front-line operational delivery teams and also running complex business-to-business commercial service delivery contracts as Finance Director.
+He is currently appointed Director of Finance and Resources at a sustainability research charity.

-Richard has recent experience of the corporate shared services sector where, as Chief Operating Officer, he led a large business services centre providing Finance and HR services to a Government Department and its associated operating functions.
+Richard has experience of the corporate shared services sector where, as Chief Operating Officer, he led a large business services centre providing Finance and HR services to a Government Department and its associated operating functions.
 Richard is a Fellow of the Chartered Institute of Management Accountants, an Associate of the Institute of Chartered Secretaries and Administrators and an Associate Member of the Institute of Mechanical Engineers.
 Richard is a keen volunteer for The Scout Association and spends any spare time he has left restoring his classic mini cars.

 David joined St. James’s Place in 1992 and was appointed to the Board in 2007.
 David is the Managing Director with responsibility for Investments and International businesses.
 He is also Chairman of the Investment Committee and is responsible for the development of the Group’s fund range.